seek-oss/sku/docs/docs/extra-features.md

 };
 ```

-Any `node_modules` passed into this option will be compiled through webpack as if they are part of your app.
+Any `node_modules` marked as a `compilePackage` will be compiled through webpack as if they are part of your app.

 ## Polyfills